 What does it mean?
 Does it matter?
 Why should I care?

-Here are the basics of what you need to know about this latest advancement in TV technology.
+Here are the basics -- a cheat sheet if you will -- about this advancement in TV technology.

 Higher than HD resolution, and possibly more

 To put it simply, Ultra HD is a resolution greater than HD.
 Resolution on TV screens consists of physical pixels, the tiny dots of light that together form the picture.
 Look closely (you may need a magnifying glass) and you can see them, but move back to a typical seating distance and they blend together.

 Today's 4K TVs almost all have a horizontal resolution of 3,840 pixels and a vertical resolution of 2,160 pixels.
 A single line of pixels across the screen is 3,840 pixels long, and a line of pixels down the screen is 2,160 pixels long.
 Multiply those numbers and you end up with more than 8 million, which sounds great when you're trying to sell a new TV.